ssmahim01/Fluent-Way-Platform/README.md

 - **User-Friendly Interface** – A seamless and intuitive platform built with Next.js for optimal performance.
 - **Course Management System** – Users can explore, enroll, and manage their course bookings with ease.
 - **Progress Tracking** – Allows students to update their learning status and track their progress.
-- **Secure Authentication** – Integrates Firebase Authentication for user sign-up and login.
+- **Secure Authentication** – Integrates Next Auth for user registration and login.
 - **Responsive Design** – Ensures accessibility across different devices, enhancing the learning experience.

 ---